AndrewSamaha/WSBAnalysis/README.md

 1. Only one of the big authors is a bot (AutoModerator) as determined by visual inspection of their posts.

 # Posts Per Hour
 Below is a graph of the total number of posts for each hour.
-Note the extreme outlier. <br>
+Note the extreme outlier -- those took place during a four-hour period on March 24th, 2021 (shortly after 2000 hours on the graph below).<br>
 ![Figure 3](figures/groupby_month_day_hour.png)
 <Figure size 432x432 with 1 Axes>